probabilityzero/hanslibrary/src/site/notes/Cortex/Genesis/Elena Proverbs Homework.md

 ---

-• Make up a situation (280 words) in which to include at least three proverbs from the above exercises, as well as, at least 3 phraseological units.
+ - **Make up a situation (280 words) in which to include at least three proverbs from the above exercises, as well as, at least 3 phraseological units.**

 Maria was nervous about her first big presentation at university.
 On the way, the bus was late and her laptop battery warned low, so when she reached the hall she had only 30 minutes before her slot.
 She felt the clock like a weight on her chest, but she had practiced for days and believed that _practice makes perfect_.
 She heads to print the notes, only to notice a printer jam, which made her think she might _go out of the frying-pan, into the fire_.
 Without the notes in hand, she walked to the lecture hall, she noticed students chatting as _birds of a feather flock together_, everyone already forming small groups.